GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Please notice the omission  of the 1st position -`$` symbol- of each string in the for-loop by means of the indexing `[1:]`.
 We could have used the `.strip()` method to achieve this end as well.

-Taking a short brake from this example, we look briefly just into another example of some other operations of data manipulation.
+Taking a short brake from this example for the list `prices`, we look briefly just into another example of some other operations of data manipulation.

 I.e., to get the `shipping price` of the same website, and after having identified the `tag` and `class` that define them in the HTML page (follwing image), we can code as follows in the second image below: